 Step four: What are the hazards (characteristics)?

 Waste characteristics are measurable, physical characteristics that might make your waste hazardous to you or the environment.
+Once you determine if your waste designates for any listed codes — K, F, P, or U — you will need to determine its characteristic hazards.

-The four groups of characteristic wastes are:
+The four groups of characteristic hazards are:

-• Toxic (D004 to D043)
+- Toxic (D004 to D043).

-How to determine waste characteristics
+Dangerous waste characteristics

 Learn more about dangerous waste characteristics (WAC 173-303-090).